Critical heat current fluctuations in Curie-Weiss model in and out of equilibrium: Nonequilibrium Curie--Weiss model

 \subsection{Nonequilibrium phase transitions}

-Let us now analyze the behavior of the model at nonequilibrium phase transitions.
+To make this paper self-contained, we now discuss the behavior of the model at nonequilibrium phase transitions, which has been previously analyzed in Refs.~\cite{garrido1987stationary,blote1990critical,tamayo1994twotemperature,garrido1996complexity,vroylandt2018collective,vroylandt2020efficiency,aron2020landau, herpich2020njp,beyen2024phase}.
 At zero magnetic field ($h=0$) the system admits two phases, the paramagnetic phase with $m_0=0$ and the ferromagnetic phase with $m_0 \neq 0$.
 The system is in the paramagnetic phase if the quasipotential $V(m)$ has a minimum at $m=0$.
 This yields the condition of stability of the paramagnetic phase:

 One finds that the paramagnetic phase is stable for $\beta_\text{eff}<\beta_c$ ($T_\text{eff}>T_c$), where

 is the effective inverse temperature, and the critical inverse temperature